spithainc/Kafka-Datagen/README.md

   - This setting allows you to set the amount of data per second.
 It can be used in conjunction with the `quickstart` and `message-bytes` settings.
 If set to 500, for example, it will generate 500 pieces of data.

 ### Message Type (Choose one)
+- datagen.quickstart
+  - If you use this option, it sends a random message to Kafka.
+The available options are (user, book, car, address, contact, movie, job).
-- datagen.quickstart and datagen.message-bytes
+- datagen.message-bytes
-  - Each setting specifies the type of message.
-In the case of quickstart, it generates messages randomly in the specified format.
-In the case of message-bytes, it specifies the size of the message to be produced.
-The two settings are about the data that generates messages and cannot be used simultaneously.
+  - This setting determines the byte size of a message.
+If you write 100, it specifies 100 bytes per message.

 ## Docker Environment Settings